liammccon/firebase-messages/README.md

 Writing to the database
 - Follow step 2 of `main.js`: getting references to our HTML elements
 - Follow the code in step 3 of `main.js`: updating the database.
+- Follow the code in steps 4 and 5 of  `main.js`

+Reading from the database
+- Follow step 6 in `main.js`